Daniel Schultz, M.D., F.A.C.S.

 Executive Vice President, Medical Devices and Combination Products

-Before joining Greenleaf, Heather served as Director of the 510(k) Premarket Notification Staff at the FDA’s CDRH.
-In this role, she was responsible for implementing administrative and regulatory policy for the 510(k) Program, the 513(g) Program, Classification and Reclassification, de novo petitions, and other premarket regulatory requirements.
+Before joining Greenleaf, Heather served as Director of the 510(k) Premarket Notification Staff at the FDA’s Center for Devices and Radiological Health (CDRH).
+She was responsible for implementing administrative and regulatory policy for the 510(k) program, the 513(g) program, classification and reclassification, De Novo petitions, and other premarket regulatory requirements.

 In 1987, Heather joined the 510(k) Section of CDRH’s Program Operations Staff.
-In this role, she served as a Consumer Safety Officer and was a key contact for CDRH and within FDA on 510(k) matters.
+In this role, she served as a Consumer Safety Officer and was a key contact for CDRH and within the FDA on 510(k) matters.
 Heather held this position until 1992, when she became Director of the 510(k) Staff.

-Heather’s accomplishments include drafting guidance documents and regulations on the 510(k) Program, training FDA staff and other stakeholders as well as assisting in the implementation of the Medical Device User Fee Modernization Act, the Food and Drug Administration Modernization Act and the Safe Medical Devices Act.
+Heather’s accomplishments include drafting guidance documents and regulations on the 510(k) program, training FDA staff and other stakeholders, as well as assisting in the implementation of the Medical Device User Fee Modernization Act, the Food and Drug Administration Modernization Act, and the Safe Medical Devices Act.

-Heather holds a B.S. in Biology from Pfeiffer College in Misenheimer, N.C.
+Heather holds a B.S. in biology from Pfeiffer College in Misenheimer, N.C.

 Maura M. Norden, J.D.